krathul/feep/README.md

 * [Test runs](test_runs) - Automation for doing test runs of specific applications for their corresponding usage scenarios.
 * [Measurements](measurements) - Results from measurements.

+## Communication

-For all discsussions around the topic and the work we are doing here we have the mailing list [energy-efficiency@kde.org](https://mail.kde.org/cgi-bin/mailman/listinfo/energy-efficiency).
-Please post and subscribe there to get involved with the project.
+For discsussions around the topic and the work we are doing here we have the mailing list [energy-efficiency@kde.org](https://mail.kde.org/cgi-bin/mailman/listinfo/energy-efficiency).
+Feel free to post and subscribe there to get involved with the project.

+We also have a Matrix channel [KDE Energy Efficiency](https://webchat.kde.org/#/room/#energy-efficiency:kde.org) for more direct ad-hoc discussions.
+Feel free to join there as well and have a chat about the topic.

 ## Contributions